 The clinician-designed CORE Value Suite was created with the insight that it takes a team to manage a patient, and that all specialties have unique data workflow needs.
 CORES clinical workflow apps directly embed in Cerner Mpages, transforming your existing EHR into a secure, easy-to-use, clinical communication and collaboration hub.

-Workflows are intuitively organized and visually presented in formats unique to each specialty’s priorities, ensuring that rich, actionable patient data is accessible as needed.
+Workflows are intuitively organized and visually presented in formats unique to each specialty’s priorities.
+This ensures that rich, actionable patient data is accessible as needed.
 Without having to search for and replicate data for rounding, hand offs, and to make care decisions, team-based patient care is simplified, more efficient and less frustrating.

 Learn why physicians, frustrated with their EHR experience, transformed the EHR into what you always imagined it could be.

-Discover how caregivers like you have modernized their EHR to close functionality gaps and deliver more informed, streamlined care.
+Discover how caregivers like you are using CORES to close EHR functionality gaps and deliver more informed, streamlined care.

 We get it.
 Your EHR can hardly compete with the sexiness and promise of mobile apps, artificial intelligence and voice recognition.
 We use these tools in everyday life now.
 Provider satisfaction and adoption demand them in healthcare delivery too.